 - Evil Cannot Comprehend Good: She doesn't understand why Spottedleaf would rather protect Sandstorm than kill her for being loved by Firestar.

-- Evil Counterpart: Crookedstar's Promise reveals her to be one for Spottedleaf.
-Both were ThunderClan cats involved in a forbidden romance with another cat, but were rejected and had to watch their former mate enter into a relationship which was lawful by the code.
-Both watch over the descendents of their mates as spirits, but while Spottedleaf cares for Firestar's kits like her own, Mapleshade tries to make the cats she watches as broken as she is.
+- Evil Counterpart: To Spottedleaf, for sure.
+Both were ThunderClan cats involved in a forbidden romance with another cat, but were rejected and had to watch their former mate enter into a relationship that was lawful by the code.
+Both watch over the descendants of their mates as spirits, but while Spottedleaf cares for Firestar's kits like her own, Mapleshade tries to make the cats she watches as broken as she is.
 This explains why in The Last Hope, they eventually meet in battle.
 And although she dies, Spottedleaf ultimately wins their clash, by saving Sandstorm and proving that true love overcomes all hatred and envy.
+Also, they're both tortoiseshells.

 - Evil Matriarch: She obviously has an evil mom theme, it's just not clear who her kits are.
 In Crookedstar's Promise, it's revealed that part of what drove her to revenge was her kits drowning in the river after she was exiled from ThunderClan.